compulim/react-chain-of-responsibility/README.md

 Middleware and router in [ExpressJS](https://expressjs.com/) also inspired us to read more about this pattern.

 [Bing chat](https://bing.com/chat/) helped us understand and experiment with different naming.

+## Plain English

+This package implements the *chain of responsibility* design pattern.
+Based on *request*, the chain of responsibility will be asked to *build a component*.
+The middleware will *form a chain* and request is *passed to the first one in the chain*.
+A component will be returned if the chain decided to render it, or `false`/`null`/`undefined` if decided not to render it.

 ## Contributions